ThinkPad: Past

-The keyboard design was replaced by the Chiclet style keyboard (2012-current) — The keyboard adopted by Lenovo in 2012 over the original IBM keyboard design.
-And does not support the ThinkLight to illuminate the keyboard, instead using a keyboard backlight.
-(Some ThinkPad models during the intermission period between the classic IBM design and the Lenovo chiclet design could be outfitted with both the backlit chiclet style keyboard and the ThinkLight.)
+The keyboard design was replaced by the Chiclet style keyboard (2012–current) in 2012.
+The chiclet-style keyboard does not support the ThinkLight for illumination, instead using a keyboard backlight.
+Some ThinkPad models during the intermission period between the classic IBM design and the Lenovo chiclet design could be outfitted with both the backlit chiclet-style keyboard and the ThinkLight.